varunkukade/ReactNative-Intermediate-EventManagement/README.md

   Components included in the app:

    1. Project is completely strictly type scoped by Typescript
-   2. React Native Firebase - firestore, authentication.
+   2. React Native Firebase - firestore for database and quering data, authentication for signup, signin, logout, forgot password purpose.
    3. React navigation native stack , React Navigation Material bottom and top tabs - For screens, tabs and navigation of screens
    4. Redux Toolkit - This is the recommanded approach by react core team instead of just redux.
 This helps to reduce most of the boilerplate code for redux for gobal data/state management.
 This includes thunk middleware by default.
    5. React native Date Picker - For date and time input.